the-craftlab/gluecraft/docs/docs/getting-started/manual-setup.md

 # Manual Setup

-This guide walks you through manually configuring the JPD to GitHub Connector without using the setup wizard.
+This guide walks you through manually configuring Gluecraft JPD without using the setup wizard.
 Recommended for advanced users who want full control over their configuration.

 ## When to Use Manual Setup